Joelboyq/requirement-analysis/README.md

 Use Case Diagrams visually represent system functionalities and the interactions between users (actors) and these functionalities (use cases).
 They help identify key requirements and ensure complete system understanding.

 ![Use Case Diagram](./alx-booking-uc.png)

+## Acceptance Criteria

+Acceptance Criteria are predefined requirements or conditions that a software product must meet to be accepted by a user or stakeholder.
+They help ensure that each feature functions as intended.

+**Example: Checkout Feature – Acceptance Criteria**
+- The user must be logged in to access the checkout page.
+- The user must be able to select a booking slot and view the total price.
+- Payment must be processed securely.
+- A confirmation message and email should be sent after successful payment.